-While 2022 was a challenging year for the Company, we made significant progress in our strategic pivot and saw strong improvement in many performance metrics, including wireless trends, software bookings and backlog levels, as well as expense management, as we further aligned our cost structure with our business plan.
-In 2022, Spok generated over \$24 million of proforma adjusted EBITDA1 and returned \$25 million to stockholders through the guarterly dividend.
-And as you've seen from our guidance, we are on track to do it again this year.
-With a renewed focus on Spok Care Connect clients, full year 2022 software operations bookings totaled just under \$25 million, a nearly 17% year-over-year increase, and we signed 66 new six-figure customer contracts.
-This momentum continues in 2023, as we continue to see growth in our new customer sales pipeline, both in terms of size and quality.
+In 2023, we continued to make significant progress in our strategic pivot and saw strong improvement in many performance metrics, including adjusted EBITDA, wireless trends, software bookings and backlog levels, as well as expense management, as we further aligned our cost structure with our business plan.
+In 2023, Spok generated nearly \$15.7 million of net income, or \$0.77 per diluted share and returned \$1.25 per share to stockholders through the guarterly dividend.
+And as you've seen from our 2024 guidance, we are on track to do it again this year.
+With a renewed focus on Spok Care Connect clients, full year 2023 software operations bookings totaled just over \$30 million, a 22% year-overyear increase.
+We signed a record 67 six-figure customer contracts, including the largest customer contract in the Company's history and we saw a doubling of our average new contract size.
+Most importantly, last year's performance included 30 multi-year engagements, up approximately 60% from the level generated in 2022.

-As I stated previously, in 2022, we made significant progress in mitigating wireless customer and revenue attrition, through pricing actions and sales of our new GenA[TM] pager.
+Lastly, we were able to generate this growth while increasing customer satisfaction scores and retention.
+This momentum continues in 2024, as we continue to see growth in our new customer sales pipeline, both in terms of size and quality.
+In 2023, we made significant progress in mitigating the revenue impact of wireless customer attrition, through pricing actions and sales of our new GenATM pager.
 The GenA pager enables fast, secure, and effective communication--when and where it is needed most.
 More than ever before, communication needs to be immediate and reliable regardless of cell coverage.
 Spok pagers help provide peace of mind and remain among the most reliable, survivable, and affordable technology for critical communications that many of our customers rely on.
 We are committed to continually enhancing communication solutions, like the GenA pager, that can help save lives and eliminate the barriers to effective communication facing healthcare systems and public safety organizations today.

-Finally, subsequent to the end of the fourth quarter 2022, we announced that for the sixth consecutive year Spok was voted the top-rated secure communications platform by healthcare industry clients in Black Book Industry's 2023 survey.
-The award demonstrates that our customers can continue to count on Spok for secure and reliable care team communications, especially with the increase in data breaches and security threats since the onset of the pandemic.
+Finally, subsequent to the end of the fourth quarter 2023, we announced that for the seventh consecutive year Spok received the highest honors for customer satisfaction in Black Book Industry's 2024 survey of healthcare industry clients using clinical communications solutions for acute care.
+The award demonstrates that our customers can continue to count on Spok for secure and reliable care team communications.

-Cash Returned to Stockholders Dividends and Share Repurchases
+Cash Returned to Stockholders